 Your team has generated an idea.
 It looks promising.
 It looks wonderful.
 It looks incredible.
 Here comes the but.

-Before you start getting excited with the new product development process, developing a detailed concept and testing it with the target group is a good, rather recommended practice.
+Before you start getting excited about the New Product Development process, developing a detailed concept and testing it with the target group is a good, rather recommended practice.

 This ensures that the need for the product actually exists and would solve the most highlighted problem of the customers.
 It is time to test all those assumptions, hypotheses, and expert opinions in the field.